Welcome to the MCCT, a National Millennium trail of diverse and unparalleled beauty.

 The MCCT is a non-motorized & multi-use trail bisecting California, roughly following the Mokelumne River from the river’s headwaters at the Sierra Crest down to the river’s mouth near Martinez on the Carquinez Strait.
 The trail is split up into five segments spread over six state counties.

-About one third of the MCCT is complete, with more trail added each year.
+Just under 50% of the MCCT is complete, with more trail added each year.

 The MCCT is also one of twenty-seven official California State Parks trail corridors that form a statewide trail system linking mountain, valley and coastal communities to recreational, cultural and natural resources throughout the state.